ParcelVision/SLMM/server-side-dev-test.md

 The provided solutions needs to build with no errors.
 Feel free to use any 3rd party libraries you chose, but aside from web framework and DI libraries, please explain clearly your choices.

 1. The SLMM never goes outside of the dimensions of the garden as supplied during startup.
-1. The SLMM web API remains responsive - get current position returns a value immediately regardless if the SLMM is busy rotating or moving forward.
+1. The SLMM web API remains responsive
-1. When queried the SLMM should return the current position until it finished moving.

 ### Assessment

 Your solution will be assessed based on:

-1. Use of the language
+1. Use of the language features
 1. Readability and maintainability of code
-1. Adhering to coding standards
-1. Allocating responsibilities to classes
 1. Testing approach and methodology